Nottinghamshire Glow Worms 2026

 Nottinghamshire Glow Worm Survey records 2026

-I have decided to run the Nottinghamshire Glow Worm Survey for another year, but this is likely to be the last year I do.
-It is clear that very few are interested in going out surveying for Glow Worms and those that actually do, prefer to send records in to iRecord rather than even informing this survey.
-There is minimal interest in contributing records to the Nottinghamshire Glow Worm Survey, so I see little point in continually giving time over to it.
+I have decided to run the Nottinghamshire Glow Worm Survey for another year, but this is likely to be the last year that I do.
+It is clear that very few are interested in going out surveying for Glow Worms and those that actually do, prefer to send records in to iRecord, rather than copying their records to this survey.
+As there is minimal interest in contributing records to the Nottinghamshire Glow Worm Survey, I see little point in continually giving time over to it.

 Surveyed Site name Grid ref Site type/habitat Qty Notes Recorder